fredimachado/NCafe/README.md

 #### Shared

-There is a shared project (`NCafe.Shared`), that contains code that doesn't require any core abstraction or logic.
-For example, types that define SignalR object for real-time functionality.
+There is a shared project (`NCafe.Shared`), that contains code that don't require any core abstraction or logic.
+For example, types that define SignalR objects for real-time functionality.

 The Web UI project doesn't really need a reference to `NCafe.Core` (`NCafe.Shared` is enough).